greenelab/deep-review/sections/05_treat.md

 medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.

-`TODO: could really use some references for following paragraph`

 While further progress has been made in using deep learning for clinical decision making, it is hindered by a challenge common to many deep learning
 applications: it is much easier to predict an outcome than to suggest an action to change the outcome.
-Several attempts at recasting the clinical decision making problem into a prediction problem (i.e., prediction of which treatment will most improve the patient's health) have accurately predicted prescription habits, but technical and medical challenges remain for clinical adoption (similar to those for categorization).
+Several attempts [@tag:Katzman2016_deepsurv @tag:Ranganath2016_deep] at recasting the clinical decision-making problem into a prediction problem (i.e., prediction of which treatment will most improve the patient's health) have accurately predicted survival patterns, but technical and medical challenges remain for clinical adoption (similar to those for categorization).
 In particular, remaining challenges include actionable interpretability of deep learning models, fitting deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.

 A critical challenge in moving from prediction to treatment recommendations is the necessity to establish a causal relationship for a recommendation.
 Causal